Updated Apr 11, 2026

 What should programme teams prioritise now?

-Act visibly and at pace on the issues students recurrently raise.
+Act visibly and quickly on the issues students raise most often.
 Protect the operational rhythm by stabilising timetables and communications, and close the loop on every item students raise.
 Invest in accessible channels for disabled and part-time students, and build in practical sessions that reflect current practice.
-Maintain momentum where feedback is already constructive, and use programme-level action plans to address delivery pain points.
+Maintain momentum where feedback is already constructive, and use programme-level action plans to address delivery pain points before they harden into NSS dissatisfaction.

 How Student Voice Analytics helps you